Discover Why Household Convenience Designs Are Trumping More Bedrooms

 The number of births in the U.S. peaked in 2007 at 4.3 million.
 Since then, births have fallen in nearly every year and have been stuck below 4 million since 2009.
 Fertility rates are at a record low for women under age 30, with Hispanic fertility falling the most.

 Between these two trends--each of which profoundly impact the entire housing market and associated businesses that pertain to the very nature of household composition.
 This is a critical time to pay close attention to the evolution of how households work to improve the relationship between the organization and consumer base.

-How much do you know about the people who are buying homes?
-It is equally as important to follow demographic trends when it comes to real estate marketing.
-Read about 5 characteristics of a Texas homebuyer here.
+How much do you know about the people who are buying homes and how that dynamic has changed?
+It is equally as important to follow new demographic trends when it comes to real estate marketing.
+Read about 5 characteristics of a Texas homebuyer in our article here.